danieldafoe/blog/posts/naming-skip-links.md

 ---
 layout: post.njk
-title: 'Write better skip link labels'
+title: "Write better skip link labels"
-seoTitle: 'Write better skip link labels'
+shareTitle: "Write better accessibility skip link labels"
+teaser: "Have a website?
+You likely need a skip link.
+How should you label a skip link?
+Come learn."
 date: 2024-03-05
 tags: ['accessibility', 'copywriting']
 ---

 Around the web, I sometimes see "Skip to main" as the visual label for skip links that take people to the main content of the page.
 This is problematic.

 ## What's a main, anyway?